 Teacher's lesson note/plan is the most vital instrument for effective and efficient teaching and learning.
-This is because it arrangement of ideas, contains the knowledge, skills, methods and types of instructional materials used by the transmit information teacher to to students in a given period of lesson.
+This is because it contains the arrangement of ideas, knowledge, skills, methods and types of instructional materials used by teacher to transmit information students in a given period of lesson.
 Usually, the scheme is broken into weeks, units/topics in various subjects.
-A teacher has read the recommended to textbooks/workbooks for each topic before teaching a lesson, so as to be well equipped for effective teaching and learning, and be ready to answer students' auestions.
+A teacher read the recommended textbooks/workbooks for each before teaching a lesson, so as to be well equipped for effective teaching and learning, and be ready to students' questions.

-[7] opined that the lesson plan specifies the subject to be taught, the content/topic, duration, class, average age of students, date, time and specific objectives.
+[7] opined that the lesson plan specifies subject to be taught, content/topic, duration, class, average age of students, date, time and specific objectives.
 The specific objectives are broken down into cognitive, effective and psychomotor domains to enable the students to participate actively.
 Lesson note/ plan defines teachers and students activities within the lesson, evaluation of work, summary/closure.
-Lesson note/plan should be used at all levels of education; pre-primary, primary, secondarv and effective teaching tertiary for and learning.
-A teacher without lesson note is farmer without implements. like а
+Lesson note/plan should be used at all levels of education; pre-primary, primary, secondary tertiary for effective teaching learning.
+A teacher without lesson note is farmer without implements.
 Educational institutions should provide teachers with notes every session/term to write lesson notes as evidence of work done in the class and as documents for internal and external supervision/inspection.

-Importance of Lesson Note/Plan

-The lesson note/plan kept by the teacher serves the following needs to the teacher:
+Importance of Lesson Note/PlanThe lesson note/plan kept by the teacher serves the following needs to the teacher:

 - a.
 It is the official handbook of a teacher. - b.
-It is the first official document a supervisor/inspector or school head demands of а teacher especially inside the classroom to ascertain the progress and procedures of lesson being taught and the extent of work done by a teacher at a glance. - c.
+It is the first official document a supervisor/inspector or school head demands of a teacher especially inside the classroom to ascertain the progress and procedures of lesson being taught and the extent of work done by a teacher at a glance. - c.
 Teacher uses lesson note/plan to prepare a topic of a subject at a given period emphasizing on the knowledge and skill to impart on students. - d.
 It helps teacher to achieve specific objectives/goals of a particular lesson. - e.
 It makes a teacher to be abreast with information about his work by reading current textbooks/workbooks to prepare his lessons. - f.
 It makes lesson interesting because of free flow of information, adequate introduction of instructional materials etc. - g.
 Teaching without lesson note/plan creates room for 'beating about the bush', laissez-affaire attitude, amounting to cheating of students. - h.
 The lesson summary helps the students to understand their private studies while the evaluation is essential for continuous assessment.